Sehar Khan: Early life

 Sehar was born in Karachi, Pakistan.
 She received her bachelor's degree from the University of Karachi.

 Career

 She played in Sanwari as Shama.
 Then she worked in drama Naqab Zan with Ali Abbas, Hajra Yamin, Ali Ansari and Saboor Aly.
 Then she worked in dramas Main Agar Chup Hoon, Wafa Kar Chalay, Dikhawa Season 2 and rose to fame through Rang Mahal.

 Since then she appeared in dramas Zakham, Farq, Haqeeqat, Fasiq and Mushk.
 She also appeared in telefim Teri Meri Kahani as Zara with Bushra Ansari, Haroon Kadwani, Usman Peerzada and Jawed Sheikh.

 In 2023, She appeared Ramadan special television series Fairy Tale and Fairy Tale 2 alongside Hamza Sohail.
-In 2024, Sehar Khan made appearance in Jafaa, along with Usman Mukhtar and Tan Man Neelo Neel, along with Shuja Asad.
-In 2025, she again played the lead role of Rakshi Butt in Green TV Entertainment's Ramadan special television series Ishq Di Chashni, along Khushhal Khan.
+In 2024, Sehar Khan appeared in Jafaa, along with Usman Mukhtar, and Tan Man Neelo Neel, along with Shuja Asad.
+In 2025, she played the lead role of Rakshi Butt in Green Entertainment's Ramadan special television series Ishq Di Chashni, opposite Khushhal Khan.

+Later in 2025, She reunited with Saife Hassan, after the success of Tan Man Neelo Neel, in Jinn Ki Shadi Unki Shadi.
+She played the role of a female djinn, opposite Wahaj Ali.
+In 2026, she played the titular role in Aik Aur Pakeezah with Nameer Khan, marking her first television series directed by Kashif Nisar and written by Bee Gul.